ThijsWaalders/Memory-Game/README.md

 ## Instructions

 Here is my memory game.
 I need to convert from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+This will require modifying the HTML and CSS files, but primarily JavaScript.

 ## [Preview here](http://ThijsWaalders.github.io/Memory-Game)